MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 ## Overview

 Keyboard shortcuts aid accessibility and can make it easier and more efficient to navigate to different areas and elements on a page.
-Most web browsers support these shortcuts, however, the behavior might vary slightly.
+Most web browsers support these shortcuts; however, the behavior might vary slightly.

 > [!NOTE]
 > The keyboard shortcuts described here refer to the U.S. keyboard layout.
 The layout of the keys on other keyboards can not correspond exactly to the keys on a U.S. keyboard.